Religious Education (RE) Curriculum Statement

 We study RE as a part of our curriculum.
 We focus on the features of the religions, their beliefs and practices, as well as the similarities and differences between them.
 We also look at how people’s beliefs impact the moral decisions they make and circumstances when different religions closely work together.
 A high proportion of our children have English as an Additional Language (EAL) so we ensure that teachers and TA’s incorporate key vocabulary and clearly model skills using visual aids, ICT and cues to enhance the learning.

-The main religions of Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism are taught, and revisited, through age groups from Years 1 to 6.
+The main religions of Christianity, Hinduism, Islam and Judaism are taught, and revisited, through age groups from Years 1 to 6.
 We aim for every child to understand the key principles of each religion and know how these impact on daily life.

-RE is planned and taught as a separate session and is blocked in most year groups with teachers making links where possible with other curriculum areas and our values system HEARTS (Human Kindness, Equality, Aspirations, Resilience, Teamwork and Self- belief) which is the ethos of the school.
+RE is planned and taught weekly, with teachers making links where possible with other curriculum areas and our values system HEARTS (Human Kindness, Equality, Aspirations, Resilience, Teamwork and Self- belief) which is the ethos of the school.
 The key skills and knowledge we have identified (our Age-Related Expectations) are allocated to year groups so that new learning builds on that of previous years and progression is achieved.

 The overview of RE curriculum planning has been organised in year groups to make staff aware of the topics to teach in different Years and Key Stages.
 The plans and objectives follow our schools Age Related Expectations (ARE) and enable progression and consistency throughout the school.
 The whole-school age-related expectations and planning in years groups ensures that prior knowledge and skills are revisited and built on as children progress through the school.
-Data collected in other subjects can be used to monitor children’s understanding and progress.
-RE Curriculum overview can provide clear ideas for the following academic year.
+RE Curriculum overview can provide clear ideas for the following the academic year.
 All the resources are listed and clearly labelled.
 Age-appropriate RE resources are available.

 In RE, pupil are informed how they are doing and what they must do next to make progress.
 Children are able to talk and discuss using key questioning.
 Some work is recorded in books.
 Key ideas are discussed and taught and children are able to talk about them.